Particular/docs.particular.net/persistence/cosmosdb/migration-from-azure-table.md

 [Auto-correlated messages](/nservicebus/sagas/message-correlation.md#auto-correlation) include the saga ID in the [message headers](/nservicebus/messaging/headers.md#saga-related-headers-replying-to-a-saga).
 For unprocessed auto-correlated messages sent prior to migration, this may result in a saga not found error, since the saga ID contained in the message headers is not the [new saga ID](#export-data-exported-saga-id) expected by the Cosmos DB persister.

-By enabling migration mode only for auto correlated messages, the saga persister will attempt to query the collection using the [original saga ID in the saga metadata](#export-data-exported-saga-id) when the saga is not found.
+By enabling migration mode only for auto-correlated messages, the saga persister will attempt to query the collection using the [original saga ID in the saga metadata](#export-data-exported-saga-id) when the saga is not found.
 Messages [explicitly mapped using the `ConfigureHowToFindSaga` method](/nservicebus/sagas/message-correlation.md) do not require the additional query.

 NOTE: Querying by the original saga ID with migration mode will incur additional RU usage on the collection.